vporton/vporton/README.md

 An electronic lamp broke and became a powerful radiation emitter.
 (I knew this later when I: 1. saw it sparkles, 2. noticed that the noise in my head followed high-frequency interference pattern dependenly on the positition of my body in the room.)

-Under influence of the radiation emitter I behaved like a drunkard, said a not suitable word to a woman, and as a result conflicted with a community.
+Under influence of the radiation emitter I behaved like a drunkard, said a not suitable word to a woman, and as a result conflicted with a community behaving not reasonably (sending many emails).

+Because people have associative thinking that associates goods somebody produces with his person, the community losing me lost ability to produce goods.
+Isn't this the reaason why there is not Ethereum 2.0 yet?
+My side harm is just a little reduced food quality, the community lost its creative power.

 Communities have the disadvantage that they don't have a definiition of insanity and don't accept declined person back.
 Or is it possible to get me back?
+If there is a mean to restore broken community, let me know, I am interested.

 ## Smartest person in history